debops/debops/docs/defaults-detailed.rst

 Some of the global variables defined in ``debops.postgresql_server`` concerning clusters can be overridden on a cluster by cluster basis using their abbreviated names (without ``postgresql_server__`` prefix) as cluster parameters.
-In addition, almost all of the PostgreSQL parameters found in the :file:`postgresql.conf` configuration file can be specified as cluster parameters as well, to change the defaults.
+In addition, **almost all of the PostgreSQL parameters found in the :file:`postgresql.conf` configuration file can be specified as cluster parameters as well, to change the defaults**.

+Each cluster configuration directory contains the :file:`conf.d/` subdirectory where you can put :file:`postgresql.conf` configuration snippets; file names should end with ``.conf`` extension.
+These files will be included in the main :file:`postgresql.conf` configuration file and can be used to override the database configuration.

 List of some of the parameters that you can specify in a cluster configuration
 entry: